Loftus Road: Structures and facilities

-At the west end of the stadium is the School End which has been all seated since 1990 after the Taylor Report.
-The Upper Tier Has 1,850 seats which are allocated to away supporters for league matches with away teams given the lower tier if demand requires it.
+At the west end of the stadium is the Achilles Security Stand.
+The upper tier holds around 1850 seats which are allocated to away fans.
+The lower tier is mainly used by home fans for league games, with the exception of cup matches, with the away fans being allocated both the upper and lower tiers.

 Other uses

 Loftus Road was home to professional rugby union team London Wasps from September 1996 to the end of the 2001–02 season, having moved from their home in Sudbury, Middlesex, as part of the deal in which Chris Wright took control of both Wasps and QPR.
 Wasps won the English Premiership in their first season at Loftus Road.
 It was part of a 7-year ground share deal negotiated by Chris Wright who had just bought Wasps as rugby union became professional.
 Wasps agreed to move out, to Wycombe Wanderers' Adams Park ground, at the end of the 2001–02 season to allow Fulham F.C. to rent for 2 seasons between 2002 and 2004, while their ground, Craven Cottage, was redeveloped.
 It was Fulham's preferred temporary ground, with the other suggested alternative being West Ham's Upton Park.
 It was open for Wasps to return, but Wasps decided not to move back after Fulham left.
 It has also been used to host the final of the British Universities and Colleges Sport football tournaments.

 The venue has also been used to host boxing in the past, with the most notable bout being between Irishman Barry McGuigan and Panamanian Eusebio Pedroza on 8 June 1985 for the WBA featherweight championship in front of a sold out capacity of 27,000 spectators.
 The stadium was transformed into a little bit of Ireland for the evening, with the Ireland's Saturday Night on sale, and man dressed as a leprechaun dancing around the ring before the main event.
 McGuigan knocked the Panamanian down in the 7th round en route to a unanimous decision win: Pedroza was making the nineteenth defense of his title, and Ireland had not had a boxing world champion for 35 years.
 The band Yes performed at the stadium on 10 May 1975, which was recorded and featured on The Old Grey Whistle Test.